abc-rp/dob/docs/ontology.md

 ## Results

-This section is about how we would present our results and observations (around the class dob:Result).
+This section is about how we would present our results and observations (around the class `dob:Result`).

 The general structure is as follows:

-* The property being described would fall under ssn:Property.
-This would link to the relevant sosa:FeatureOfInterest and prov:Activity.
+* The property being described would fall under `ssn:Property`.
+This would link to the relevant `sosa:FeatureOfInterest` and `prov:Activity`.
 A working list of properties is available in [Predefined Instances](#predefined-instances)
 * Basic numerical properties (such as height) are described using QUDT.
 For example, the height of a window would look like:

 ```turtle